CodeCricut/bTimeLogger-react/server/README.md

 Routing is done with the help of the [Express.js](expressjs.com) framework.
 Additional details can be found in [our Express routing documentation](./documentation/express-routing.md).

+### Database interaction

+All business logic pertaining to database interaction is done through "repository" classes found in the [repositories directory](./src/repositories).

+No business logic is performed directly through the routers.

 ## Testing & Test Results

 The server app currently contains no tests, manual or automatic.